kiith-sa/ICE/docsrc/tutorials/modding.rst

 definition in a level).

 DumbScript is a simple YAML based "script" that specifies actions the unit should take.
-It's called DumbScript because there is no flow control - it just dumbly executes instructions one after another.
+There is no control flow - it just executes instructions one after another.
 In future, there might be smarter scripts based on a real programming language, e.g. Lua.

 DumbScripts are located in the ``dumbScripts`` subdirectory of a mod directory.